KaylynKaruppen/KaylynKaruppen/README.md

 - 👋 Hi, I’m @KaylynKaruppen
-- 🎓 I'm a 3rd year BSc Computer Science student
+- 🎓 I'm a BSc Honours in Computer Science student at Wits